eternalshash/Research.IIT/README.md

 The progress of this project will be showcased at the Armour R&D Expo and the Chicago Area Undergraduate Research Symposium (CAURS).

 ## Contributing
-At the moment contributions are limited may open in the futre
+At the moment contributions are limited may open in the future Project is open to new team members
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.